 If you know how to play the major scale in one position and you’re ready to learn to play it all over the fretboard then this lesson is the next step.

-If you haven’t played the major scale before you might wanna check out this post first The Two Most Important Scales in Western Music
+If you haven’t played the major scale before you might wanna check out this post first: How to Play The Major Scale Guitar Guide for Beginners and Intermediate.

 The major scale is the mother of all scales and your reference point for all other scales.
 That’s why it’s so important to master all of these five scale shapes.

 The five C-A-G-E-D scale shapes (C shape, A shape, G shape, E shape and D shape) surround the entire fretboard.
 The “shapes” are sometimes also referred to as “positions”.
 In this post we use the G major scale as an example.
 So all five scale shapes (see below) are G major scale.

 You can apply these scale shapes to all 12 keys by simply moving the shapes up or down the fretboard.
 For example: If you move the five shapes up a whole step (2 frets) then all the shapes are in the key of A, so you have five A major scale shapes.